TriumphLLC/Blend4Web/deploy/doc/en/_sources/project_manager.txt

 .. image:: src_images/project_manager/project_manager_commands.png
    :align: center

 #.
-Compile project (not available for Web Player JSON and Web Player HTML projects).
+Build project (not available for Web Player JSON and Web Player HTML projects).
 #.
 Check for missing or unnecessary API modules (not available for Web Player JSON and Web Player HTML projects).

     Activating this option will make the Project Manager check the modules used by the application and output the results of the check to the console.
 Possible warning messages are listed below: